kengyuchen/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
  courses:
- - course: "Master's Student in Computer Science"
+ - course: "MS in Computer Science"
    institution: Graduate Institute of Electrical Engineering, National Taiwan University
-   year: Present
+   year: 2024
- - course: BSc in Computer Science and Information Engineering
+ - course: BS in Computer Science and Information Engineering
    institution: Department of Computer Science and Information Engineering, National Taiwan University
    year: 2022
  - course: BSc in Mathematics